MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/9-exercise-set-up-helm-chart.md

 1. Save and close the file.
 1. Open the `values.yaml` file in the root of the `contoso-website` directory
 1. Remove all contents within the file, you should end up with an empty YAML file.
-Now let's include our content in it.
+Now let's include your content in it.

      You saw earlier that you used `{{ .Release.Namespace }}`, so `Release` is a __variable scope__.
 Each variable scope has different default values and variables.